Why HVAC Ducts Stay Damp

 If these symptoms continue, they may eventually develop into more serious issues like those described in signs of mold growth in HVAC ducts, where persistent moisture allows contamination to spread.

-One of the most common reasons HVAC ducts stay damp is continuous condensation.
-While condensation is a normal part of cooling, it becomes a problem when it happens repeatedly and does not fully dry between cycles.
+One of the most common reasons HVAC ducts stay damp is repeated condensation on or near duct surfaces.
+Moisture removal at the cooling coil is normal, but condensation inside ducts, around duct openings, or on exterior duct surfaces becomes a problem when it returns repeatedly or fails to dry between cycles.

 How Repeated Condensation Cycles Keep Ducts Wet

-Every time your HVAC system runs in cooling mode, it creates temperature differences that can cause moisture to form.
-If conditions are right, this moisture appears again and again, creating a cycle:
+Every time your HVAC system runs in cooling mode, cold duct surfaces can interact with warm, humid air.
+If insulation, airflow, humidity, or duct sealing is poor, moisture can appear again and again, creating a cycle:

 - Moisture remains on duct surfaces